thulefog/ignis/README.md

 # ignis
 This is a simple, single view iOS application that illustrates setting up an iOS device such as an old iPhone to broadcast as a beacon, discoverable within a BLE range for which that device version is capable.

+The name __ignis__ means beacon, but in Latin.
+When in doubt - when it comes to a working name - see if the Latin word is workable.

 # Bluetooth Low Energy

 The following key design and implementation aspects are worth noting in the context of brining up a simple beacon.